Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

-This article features Arboleaf's CS20A Body Composition Scale.
-It is equipped with both Bluetooth and wi-fi and, each time I weight myself, sends the results to an application loaded onto my phone.
+In this article, I review the Arboleaf CS20A Body Composition Scale.
+It is equipped with both Bluetooth and Wi-fi, and each time I weigh myself it sends the results to an application loaded onto my phone.
 I've set up an additional feature allowing this information to be shared with Google Fit.

 Google Fit is also fed information from my smartwatch, which faithfully records each step I take during my morning walk.
 Many modern fitness watches are also capable of monitoring pulse rate and blood pressure.

 Within the next couple of years, I plan to purchase a scanning device and mount it below my kitchen cupboard.
 Then, when I select a can of Pringles for lunch, the scanner program will calculate how many cans remain and, if the supply is low, suggest I order another case.

 Eventually, as the associated software programs become more sophisticated, this information will also be relayed to a master application such as Google Fit.
 In this particular situation, the application will note that my BMI is already too high and suggest I switch to fresh strawberries for lunch.
 It will also automatically adjust my exercise program to account for the additional fat content provided by the potato chips.

 We're not there yet but, once the required software is written, our devices will be able to work together in a manner that helps us effectively improve our health.
 They can already communicate with each other and share information.
 That is the first big step.